prabhamarkandan/prabhamarkandan.github.io/_posts/2025-08-14-building-matters-championing-the-freedom-to-create-without-judgement.md

 **It is about time.** This is not a surprise - switching back to an IC role, building while leading, or rediscovering the joy of creation, whatever the job title may be, however one chooses to build, should be **normal, expected, and celebrated.**

-It opens a plethora of opportunities and positions one to leverage the democratization of the economy that AI enables.
+It opens up new opportunities and lets us leverage the democratization that AI enables.
 Why should managers not enjoy the same potential as solo founders, billion-dollar ventures, or new ways to create value?
 It is a win-win: returning to building or leading and building together amplifies both impact and optionality.